danbz/aesthetic-programming/source/1-GettingStarted/Readme.md

 So, what are the implications of coding framed in terms of literacy, and to whom does this apply?
 Although Vee's book is not a programming book and does not address the question of how to program, it weaves together parallel histories of writing and coding to compare and trace what is meant broadly by literacy, and how to understand the rise of computing and the cultural discourse around the importance of code and coding.
 Indeed, it has become common to discuss writing and coding, text and code in parallel, especially in the fields of electronic literature, digital humanities, and software studies.[^Cayley] (This parallel is also something we will develop in more detail in Chapter 7, "Vocable code.")
 It applies to all of us.
 We hope that something of this expanded coding literacy is facilitated by reading and using this book, and we take inspiration from Vee's arguments for coding literacy, in that it is no longer just "reading for comprehension" but also "reading for technical thought as well as writing with complex structures and ideas."[^Vee2] It is not simply a new way of reading and writing, but also a new way of thinking and understanding other codes.
 Such a compelling argument for literacy not only benefits individuals who acquire certain skills, but also has potential wider cultural and social ramifications, helping to force coding out of its specialization in certain disciplines and open up its critical and aesthetic potential.

 In 2016, Nick Montfort, a poet and academic, published *Exploratory Programming for Arts and Humanities*, a hands-on approach to programming.
-In the appendix, in response to the question "Why Program?" he outlines three key reasons
+In the appendix, in response to the question "Why Program?" he outlines three key reasons.

 This opening chapter introduces some ideas and exercises to get started (the `setup()` so to speak) and reflects on why we need to learn to program.
 We hope this will help sustain motivation across subsequent chapters.
 In addition as we imagine that our readers do not necessarily want to become professional programmers, we stress programming as a means to think differently (as we tried to outline in the Preface).
 This applies to us too and we have learnt from others along the way, challenging our preconceptions, especially through the experience of working with students with little or no programming experience.
 Learning to code can be enjoyable and rewarding, but also annoying and frustrating, especially when complex syntax and structure are involved.
 It takes time to familiarize oneself with precise, unforgiving computational logic, and procedures, but hopefully the case for the importance of learning to program has been established by now.
 The choice is simple: "to program or be programmed."[^Rushkoff]
+{: style="    letter-spacing: -0.2px;   word-spacing: -0.2px;"}

 ## start()